nuke-build/nuke/source/Nuke.Common/Tools/NuGet/NuGetPackage.reference.txt

 **owners** | A comma-separated list of the package creators using profile names on nuget.org.
 This is often the same list as in authors, and is ignored when uploading the package to nuget.org.
 See [Managing package owners on nuget.org](../create-packages/publish-a-package.md#managing-package-owners-on-nugetorg)
 **projectUrl** | A URL for the package's home page, often shown in UI displays as well as nuget.org.
 **licenseUrl** | A URL for the package's license, often shown in UI displays as well as nuget.org.
 **iconUrl** | A URL for a 64x64 image with transparency background to use as the icon for the package in UI display.
+Note: this should be the image URL and not a web page containing the image.
+For example, to use an image from GitHub, use the raw file URL like `https://github.com/<username\>/<repsitory>/raw/<branch>/<logo.png>`.
 **requireLicenseAcceptance** | A Boolean value specifying whether the client must prompt the consumer to accept the package license before installing the package.
 **developmentDependency** | *(2.8+)*  A Boolean value specifying whether the package will be marked as a development-only-dependency, which prevents the package from being included as a dependency in other packages.
 **summary** | A short description of the package for UI display.
 If omitted, a truncated version of the **description** is used.